zafarella/OSX-RAMDisk/README.md

 * [Clion] (https://www.jetbrains.com/clion/)
 * your_app_goes_here

-The IntelliJ Idea is really fast after this.
-Be warned that for large projects you will need to have larger RAM Disk.
-I don't have exact numbers, sorry.
+The IntelliJ Idea (or JetBrains IDEs) are really fast after this.
+Be warned that for large source base you will need to have more RAM Disk.
+I don't have exact numbers, sorry, because it can vary.
+Mine machine have 16G - it works good.

 If you observing performance degradation - revise how much memory you are using and may be adding more can help.
-By default script will create disk of 1/4 of your RAM .
+By default script will create disk of 1/4 size of your RAM.
-If you need to change the size - edit startupRAMDiskandCacheMover.sh
+If you need to change the size - edit `startupRAMDiskandCacheMover.sh` header section.

 Have something to discuss?
 [![Join the chat at https://gitter.im/zafarella/OSX-RAMDisk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/zafarella/OSX-RAMDisk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+If you have any issues - I am glad to have them reported in the issues tab.

 Compatibility
 ============
 Works on

 * MAC OS X 10.10.2 Yosemite
--

 > Note that you have to re-run the script in order to get the ram disk back after machine restart.
 > Currently it does not place it on startup.